 Bamboo drawer as floating shelf

-Whether you’ve got a young child who loves reaching for cords or simply want a discrete way to display smaller electronics, such as your home phone, Megan has found the solution!
+Whether you’ve got a young child who loves reaching for cords or simply want a discreet way to display smaller electronics, such as your home phone, Megan has found the solution!
 She turned a bamboo drawer upside down and mounted it to the wall to create a wall shelf with an underside that is large enough to keep cables out of sight.

 Water bottle storage